MikeMitterer/dart-l10n-gettext/README.md

     applicationFactory().addModule(new SampleModule()).run();
 }

-/// only for this sample - git the Map from lib/locale/messages.dart final L10NTranslate _translater = new L10NTranslate.withTranslation( {
+/// only for this sample - usually use the Map from lib/locale/messages.dart final L10NTranslate _translater = new L10NTranslate.withTranslation( {
     "Could not find Job-ID: {{jobid}}" : "Konnte die JOB-ID {{jobid}} nicht finden..."
 });